 Notice how it's a bit strange here I've got the wire for drag.
 It looks like it's kind of not touching anything -- that's because we've got these objects that are falling outside the active artboard area.
 With everything all set now let's take a look at the work that we've just done.

 Now, as usual, before we can preview this we need to set the

 home or the beginning of our flow.
-For that, I want to come here to onboarding, make one click the title and then click that home screen so that I know that my new flow is going to start with this new artboard here in step three.
-With that all set in the upper-right hand corner, I'll come click the desktop preview app.
+For that, I want to come here to onboarding, make one click on the title, and then click on that home screen so that I know that my new flow is going to start with this new artboard here in step three.
+With that all set in the upper right hand corner, I'll come click on the desktop preview app.
 Here in the desktop preview app, I can go back to the tap navigation that I implemented.
-Clicking the left dot takes me back to the left artboard, the centre dot to that right artboard.
+Clicking the left dot takes me back to the left artboard, the center dot to that right artboard.
 In addition to that, now I can come in and just roll over the image to the left hand side and press and drag for a smooth transition from that second artboard to the first.
 Or here on the right hand side, press and drag from that first artboard to go back to the second.